 Most central registers for both males and females are viewable online, including those which have been damaged or mould-affected.
 Some are closed under s9 of the Public Records Act.

 Search by a prisoner’s surname (or alias), or prisoner number.
 You will be able to filter by year on the results page.

 The Central Registers of Male and Female Prisoners (1855–1942) cover individuals held at Melbourne area prisons (Collingwood, Carlton and Williamstown stockades, the Eastern Gaol, the Hulks and Pentridge).
 The records also include regional prisons for female prisoners only. (see “Related Records” for male prisoners in regional prisons).

 The open records close open records Definition An open record can be ordered and viewed by any member of the public with an active user account.
 There are various reasons why public records may be closed including privacy, conservation or government legislation. have been digitised, with the exception of the most recently opened register close register Definition A record in which transactions or activities are logged, usually in chronological or sequential order. for male prisoners.
-This will be digitised and indexed in early 2018.
+This will be digitised and indexed in 2019.